ymoslem/DesktopTranslator/README.md

 ```
 If you get a permission error while trying to save the edited version of “Modern.nsh”, right-click your text editor (e.g. _Notepad_), and select "Run as administrator".
 Then, copy the contents of the file into a new file, and save it to the original location.
 9. Finally, click the NSIS **Generate** button, which will create the ***.exe** installer that can be shipped to other Windows machines, without the need to install any extra requirements.
 10. After installation, if you applied step \#8, you should find an icon on the Desktop.
-To uninstall, you can simply remove the app forlder from "Program Files".
+To uninstall, you can simply remove the app folder from "Program Files".
 For more NSIS options, check this [example](https://nsis.sourceforge.io/A_simple_installer_with_start_menu_shortcut_and_uninstaller).

 ## References